Changes in Income Tax Bill 2025 and What Remains the Same for NRIs?

 Higher TCS Threshold for Foreign Remittances

-For NRIs who regularly send money abroad, there’s good news.
-The threshold for Tax Collected at Source (TCS) under the Liberalized Remittance Scheme (LRS) has been increased from ₹7 lakh to ₹10 lakh.
+For resident Indians sending money abroad from their regular savings account, the TCS limit under the Liberalized Remittance Scheme (LRS) has increased from ₹7 lakh to ₹10 lakh.
 This means:

 • No TCS for remittances up to ₹10 lakh.

-• TCS at 5% for education and medical expenses beyond ₹10 lakh.
+• TCS at 5% for education and medical remittances beyond ₹10 lakh.

 Simplification of TDS and TCS Rules